no1s1labs/no1s1/README.md

 # no1s1

-This repository contains resources and code for the no1s1 prototype and replaces the [old repo](https://github.com/Unawhatitis/no1s1_TI) that will be depreciated.
+This repository contains resources and code for the no1s1 prototype and replaces the [old repo](https://github.com/Unawhatitis/no1s1_TI).
 It is managed by [Unawhatitis](https://github.com/Unawhatitis) and [hujens](https://github.com/hujens).

 This prototype implementation started as a research effort between [Dezentrum](https://www.dezentrum.ch/en/) and [ETH Zurich Chair of IC](https://ic.ibi.ethz.ch/).
 We are now conducting research at the [ETH Zurich CEA lab](https://cea.ibi.ethz.ch/).
 The prototype is also exhibited or we give expert talks under the coordination of [no1s1 labs](https://www.no1s1labs.org/).
 If you are interested in collaboration, please reach out to us.